Parameterized Complexity and Approximation Issues for the Colorful Components Problems: MCC for Trees: Parameterized Complexity and Approximability

 \section{MCC for Trees: Parameterized Complexity and Approximability}

 In this section, we show that MCC on trees is essentially equivalent to the \textsc{Minimum Multi-CUT} problem on Trees (M-CUT-T), thus the positive and negative results of (M-CUT-T) for parameterized complexity and approximability transfer to MCC.
+We recall here the definition of M-CUT-T.

-We recall that M-CUT-T, given a tree $T_M$ and a set $S_M$ of pairs of terminals, asks if there exist a minimum cut (that is a set of removed edges) such that, for each pair $(x,y) \in S_M$, $x$ and $y$ are disconnected through that cut.
+\Pb{Minimum Multi-CUT (M-CUT-T)}{a tree $T_M$ and a set $S_M$ of pairs of terminals.}{a minimum cut (that is a set of removed edges) such that, for each pair $(x,y) \in S_M$, $x$ and $y$ are disconnected through that cut.}{Output}